rsmets/personal-site/src/content/work/found-audio.md

 ![Found Audio bitrate](/assets/found-audio-ffprobe.png)
 _Found Audio's 1411kb/s bitrate_

-### Website
+### Web App

 With the proof of concept in place, I was pleased to have a way to stream my recorded audio files at lossless bitrates.
-However, as I shared the streaming links with friends, they expressed interest in accessing the same streaming improvements for their own audio files.
+However, as I shared the streaming links with friends, they expressed interest in being able to upload their own audio files and stream them at lossless bitrates.
 It became clear that a web interface was the next logical step.

 Not being a front-end web developer, I chose Svelte for the framework due to its simplicity and ease of use.
+For the backend I choose to use a NodeJS and Typescript via [FeathersJS](https://feathersjs.com/).
+For deployment, I used Netlify for the front-end and Render for the backend.

 ### Final Touches